rust-lang/blog.rust-lang.org/content/enabling-polonius-alpha-on-nightly/index.md

 ## Okay, what's new?

-The key thing that Polonius Alpha enables that NLL does not is *flow-sensitive* borrow checking.
+The key thing that Polonius Alpha enables that NLL does not is *flow-sensitive* borrow checking of lifetime outlives relationships.

 Perhaps the smallest example demonstrating what will pass with Polonius Alpha but not the current NLL is: